stefanyuk/racing-report/README.md

 ## How to install

-> pip install -i https://test.pypi.org/simple/ racers-report==1.0.2
+> pip install f1-racers-report==1.0.8

 ## How to fill key files
 You need to provide a path to directory where your 'start.log', 'end.log' and 'abbreviations.txt' files are located.

-- 'stand.log' file where start time of the lap for each racer is located
+- 'start.log' file where start time of the lap for each racer is located
 - 'end.log' file where end time of the lap for each racer is located
 - 'abbreviations.txt' file with abbreviations explanations are located